a-frear/obsv-reader/README.md

 └──────────────────────┘
 ```

-A small picture on a big field of colour.
+A small picture on a big field of color.

 **Triptych** — not yet